skarred14/draconifors/README.md

 ## Development/Test environment

-1. Run `docker-compose up -d` to run the ares containers.
-Alternately, run `docker-compose up` to watch the logs of the `ares-api` and `ares-api-watch` containers
+1. Run `docker-compose up -d` to run the draconiforce containers.
+Alternately, run `docker-compose up` to watch the logs of the `draconiforce-api` and `draconiforce-api-watch` containers

-1. All circom circuits in `ares-api/circuits/*.circom` are auto-compiled and auto setup using the circom npm library and setup using "Kimleeoh" proving scheme.
-Corresponding outputs are captured as `ares-api/artifacts/*.json` files.
-The circuits are auto-compiled, setup and verifier solidity contracts are generated during watch process in `ares-api-watch` container
+1. All circom circuits in `draconiforce-api/circuits/*.circom` are auto-compiled and auto setup using the circom npm library and setup using "Kimleeoh" proving scheme.
+Corresponding outputs are captured as `draconiforce-api/artifacts/*.json` files.
+The circuits are auto-compiled, setup and verifier solidity contracts are generated during watch process in `draconiforce-api-watch` container

-1. To re-run the circuit compilation process, add a circuit to `ares-api/circuits/`.
-Then run `docker-compose restart && docker-compose logs -f ares-api-watch` to get the logs of the build process.
-For development convenience, the test circuits from the circom repo have been added to `ares-api/circuits/`
+1. To re-run the circuit compilation process, add a circuit to `draconiforce-api/circuits/`.
+Then run `docker-compose restart && docker-compose logs -f draconiforce-api-watch` to get the logs of the build process.
+For development convenience, the test circuits from the circom repo have been added to `draconiforce-api/circuits/`

 1. To exec/attach to a running container, run `docker-compose exec [SERVICE_NAME] /bin/sh`

 1. To reset the process, run `make duke-nukem` at the root of the directory

-## How to use Ares-Api
+## How to use draconiforce-Api

-1. Run `make test-api` on root, to run tests against the routes available on Ares-Api
+1. Run `make test-api` on root, to run tests against the routes available on draconiforce-Api

 1. Following routes are available: